rnewson/couchdb-lucene/README.md

 Data may be added to this document with the add method which takes an optional second object argument that can override any of the above default values.

+The data is usually interpreted as a String but couchdb-lucene provides special handling if a Javascript Date object is passed.
+Specifically, the date is indexed as a numeric value, which allows correct sorting, and stored (if requested) in ISO 8601 format (with a timezone marker).

 <pre>
 // Add with all the defaults.
 doc.add("value");